 Dr Clacher's initial report, June 2019: The report provides a picture of the current opinions of a range of actuaries and economic experts on the subject of economic thought, how the traditional concept of economic thought is changing and the likely impact this change could make on approaches towards long-term investment and risk.

-ARC Launch Event, May 2018: The economic modelling programme hosted a round table launch event on 29 May 2018 at Staple Inn Hall, to share thinking so far, following a series of confidential interviews of leading actuarial thinkers in a wide range of roles.
-An introduction to the ARC's Economic Modelling programme was given by Professor Mark Cross (Chair of the IFoA's Research and Thought Leadership Board).
+ARC Launch Event, May 2018: The ARC hosted a round table launch event on 29 May 2018 at Staple Inn Hall, to share thinking so far, following a series of confidential interviews of leading actuarial thinkers in a wide range of roles.
+An introduction to the ARC's Economic Modelling programme was given by Professor Mark Cross, chair of the IFoA's Research and Thought Leadership Board (RTLB), 2015-18.
 Dr Iain Clacher and Professor Steve Keen also presented at this event.
-A report summarising Dr Clacher's findings will be available in due course.
+View Dr Iain Clacher's presentation.
+View Professor Steve Keen's presentation.

 In the News